misikir21/speedcars/README.md

 # 📖 [Portofilo] <a name="about-project"></a>

 > **[Portofilo]** is a web page that describes me as a developer and what I can do like build products for the WEB applications, features, and websites look through some of my work and experience!
-If you like what you see and have a project you need to be coded, don’t hesitate to contact me.
+If you like what you see and have a project you need to code, don’t hesitate to contact me.

 ## 🛠 Built With <a name="built-with"></a>